CasperEngl/casperengelmann.com/content/home.md

 title: Hjem
 headline: Vue.js, React, TypeScript, PHP and Node.js
 ---
-# Hej
+# Hey,

-Mit navn er Casper Engelmann.
-Jeg arbejder med frontend frameworks som Vue og React, og på backend bruger jeg PHP og Node.js.
+My name is Casper Engelmann.
+I work with frontend frameworks such as Vue and React.
+On the backend I like to utilize PHP and Node.js.

-I min fritid ser jeg mange serier og film.
-Cirka en gang om måneden, så kører jeg også gokart sammen med en gokart klub jeg er medlem af.
+In my spare time, I like to watching TV shows and movies.
+About once a month I also race in gokarts with a gokart club I'm part of.

 ## Web-Koncept

-Hos [Web-Koncept](https://web-koncept.dk/) arbejdede jeg som frontend-udvikler.
-Jeg lavede nogle få WordPress backend plugins, som indgik i frontend delen af mit arbejde.
-[Web-Koncept](https://web-koncept.dk/) bruger til deres hjemmesider WordPress.
-Mine arbejdsopgaver bestod for det meste at implementere forskellige interaktive formularer.
+At [Web-Koncept](https://web-koncept.dk/) I worked as a frontend engineer.
+I made a few WordPress backend plugins, that went with some frontend work I did.
+[Web-Koncept](https://web-koncept.dk/) uses WordPress for their customers sites.
+My usual tasks included implementing custom interactive forms.

-Eksempler:
+Examples:

 * [Jydsk Tagmaling Beregner](https://jydsktagmaling.dk/prisberegner/tagmaling-beregner/)
 * [Søften Tagrenovering](https://softentagrenovering.dk/tag-beregner/)

 ## Designheroes

-OpenCart, WordPress og Laravel.
-Sådan så hverdagen hos [Designheroes](https://designheroes.dk/) ud.
+OpenCart, WordPress and Laravel.
+That's what I worked with at [Designheroes](https://designheroes.dk/).

 ### OpenCart

-Jeg arbejdede meget med backend udvikling og frontend fixes på Designheroes' OpenCart løsninger.
-Her drejede det bla. om at implementere forskellige POS (point-of-sale) systemer til at synkronisere med kundens hjemmeside.
+I worked a lot with backend development and frontend fixes on Designheroes' OpenCart solutions.
+In the OpenCart solutions, I worked implementing various POS (point-of-sale) systems to synchronize with the customer's website.

 Links

 * [Jagt og Lystfiskerhuset](https://jagtoglystfiskerhuset.dk/)
 * [The Hunting Shop](https://thehuntingshop.dk/)

 ### WordPress

-I WordPress afdelingen hjalp jeg vores kunder hos [Roskilde Håndbold](https://roskildehaandbold.dk) til nemt at kunne oprette nyheder for holdene, samt holdenes profil sider.
-Det gjorde jeg ved hjælp af CPT (Custom Post Types).
-På den måde, så vælger [Roskilde Håndbold](https://roskildehaandbold.dk) bare hvilken type de gerne vil oprette i WordPress admin menuen, udfylder de data vi har aftalt og så bliver de vist på hjemmesiden med det samme.
+In the WordPress department, I helped our customers at [Roskilde Håndbold](https://roskildehaandbold.dk) to easily create news for the teams, as well as the teams' profile pages.
+I did this using CPT (Custom Post Types).
+That way, [Roskilde Håndbold](https://roskildehaandbold.dk) just chooses which type they want to create in the WordPress admin menu, fills in the data we have agreed and then they are displayed on the website immediately.

-Vi har gjort det så nemt for dem, at de kun har skulle bruge vores hjælp 2 gange det seneste år.
+We have made it so easy for them that they have only had to use our help twice in the last year.

 Links